The Perfect Japan 3 Week Itinerary: What You Need to Know

 KYUSHU: Day 18 – 21

 Like Kanazawa, Kyushu is a free-for-all.
 Located at the southwestern-most part of Japan’s main islands, it’s known for its natural attractions and historical cities.
-In fact, you’ll find active volcanoes, natural hot springs, interesting museums and cozy towns.
+In fact, you’ll find active volcanoes, natural hot springs, interesting museums and cosy towns.

 japan for 3 weeks